Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Results

-The saturation profile at selected times $t=0.5, 5, 250, 2500$ is plotted in Figure~\ref{fig:gr_example}.
-At the beginning of the redistribution process, a rapid change in the saturation profile in the upper layer can be noticed.
-A significant shift of the water content from the upper to the lower layer is then observed, that is, the water content decreases in the upper layer (above the wetting front) and increases in the lower layer.
+At the beginning of the redistribution process, a rapid change in the saturation profile in the upper part can be noticed.
+A significant shift of the water content from the upper to the lower part is then observed, that is, the water content decreases in the upper part (above the wetting front) and increases in the lower part.
 The terrain saturation decreases from $s=1$ to near $s=\bar{s}$.
 This is caused by the dominant effect of transport in this zone.
 The effect of diffusion (note that $\kappa$ has a significantly large value) can be seen on the shape of the wetting front, which is slowly tilting and moving downward.

-The saturation value over time decreases close to the terrain and increases in the lower layers.
+The saturation value over time decreases close to the terrain and increases in the lower part.
 According to \eqref{mode02}, if the value $s(z_i,t)$ of the saturation at a given depth $z_i$ is smaller than $\bar{s}$, then the transport term is not active at $z_i$, and the water movement is driven only by diffusion.
-Hence, if the saturation in the upper layers decreases until it reaches the value $\bar{s}$, then only the diffusion term contributes to the redistribution of water.
-With the above parameter setting, the saturation along the entire soil column drops below $\bar{s}$ at time $t = 152$, as can be seen in Figure~\ref{fig:gr_max}.
+Hence, if the saturation in the upper part decreases until it reaches the value $\bar{s}$, then only the diffusion term contributes to the redistribution of water.
+With the above parameter setting, the saturation along the entire soil column drops below $\bar{s}$ at time $t = 129$, as can be seen in Figure~\ref{fig:gr_max}.
 The water is then redistributed by diffusion until it reaches a uniform distribution profile along the soil column, and the maximal value of $s$ decreases until it meets the minimal value, as shown in Fi\-gu\-re~\ref{fig:gr_max}.
-From time $t = 1756$, the difference between the maximum and minimum value of the solution is less than $0.1$.
+From time $t = 609$, the difference between the maximum and minimum value of the solution is less than $0.1$.
 The process slows down as the saturation value decreases.